radiomix/instance-to-ebs/README.md

 ## Goal
 The [AWS
 docu](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-instance-store.html#Using_ConvertingS3toEBS)
 describes how to copy an Instance Stored AMI into an EBS backed AMI.
-As it is a process with several steps, we split the task in two:
+As it is a process with several steps, we started splitting the task in two.
+The impatient just jumps to [all in one](#allInOne) step.

 ________
 #### **Step 1**: Bundle and register an Instance backed AMI